Flames Surround Island Monastery As Fires Rage In Greece - UrduPoint

 "There are two main fronts which are uncontrollable and several other smaller ones," he told the Kathimerini newspaper.

-Argyris Liaskos, deputy mayor of the small town of Mantoudi, said at least 150 houses burned amid a lack of resources to fight the inferno.
+The deputy mayor of the small town of Mantoudi said there were "at least 150 houses burnt".

-"No aerial means have been deployed to put out the fire," Liaskos told Ska tv.

-- Acrid smoke over Athens - According to Hardalias, Greece has faced a total of 118 fires in the last 24 hours as temperatures soared above 40 degrees Celsius (104 degrees Fahrenheit).
+- Acrid smoke over Athens - According to deputy minister for civil protection Nikos Hardalias, around 40 blazes are raging in Greece as a severe heatwave hits the country, with temperatures soaring above 40 degrees Celsius (104 degrees Fahrenheit).

 Evia island is some 200 kilometres (125 miles) away from Athens, where more than 500 firefighters, a dozen water-bombing planes and five helicopters battled another wildfire on the outskirts of the city.